-Yew is quite a pricey plant, especially sizes over 80 cms tall that are delivered in a pot.
+Yew is quite a pricey plant, especially sizes over 80 cms tall that are delivered as rootballs.

 If you were going to get a free hedge and based your choice on saving the most money, Yew would be a top contender.

-As you know, we are are yew hedging suppliers (amongst a few other plants!).
+As you know, we are yew hedging suppliers (amongst a few other plants!).

 You might well guess that our friends and family often try to blag a few plants from us.

 If they cook us a nice enough dinner, we might even give them a deal on some.

 So we've seen a few yew hedges come up in their gardens since 1947 and we want to say a few of things about them:

 Yew is a fairly fast growing plant when it is young.